Findings from the ExtendPUA.org

 "We created the ExtendPUA.org Pandemic Relief Survey because we wanted to ensure our legislative advocacy efforts accurately represented the needs of those who were looking to our resources the most.
 Over 1,300 people across the country who have been impacted by the need for further COVID relief were surveyed.
 While we intended to only use this information internally, the findings made the need for pandemic relief so clear that we felt it needed to be shared.
-We hope this information continues to push the case for robust and comprehensive relief and also shows the intense urgency with which it is needed.
+This report continues to push the case for robust and comprehensive relief.
+It also shows the intense urgency with which it is needed.
 Feel free to distribute this information, but please do credit us as a source so that more people might take action with our other resources.
-If you have any questions, we will do our best to answer them; our contact information is at the bottom of this report."
+If you have any questions, our contact information is at the bottom."

 Stephanie freed & Grant McDonald